 - You need a low-latency search for e-commerce websites.

-- Your data are mutable.
+- Your data is mutable.

 1.: QPS stands for Queries per second.
 It is a standard measure of the amount of search traffic.
 Low average QPS is typically under 10.
 This is the case for most search use cases as long as search is not public: enterprise search, log search, email search, security search, ...